yeasy/learning_pickleball/en/22_terminologies.md

 * **Smash**: Forcefully hitting a high ball into the opponent's court, usually during a volley.
 * **Speed Up**: Suddenly accelerating the shot during dinking rallies to attack the opponent.
 * **Stacking**: In doubles, regardless of the initial position, after serving or receiving, players move to form a fixed divisional position.
 For example, a player serves from the right half, but quickly run to the left of the court after serving.
+* **Supercritical Foam**: An emerging paddle core material created by injecting gas into molten polymer to form uniform micro-bubbles, achieving a lighter weight-to-strength ratio than traditional EPP.
+A rising trend in 2026.
 * **Thermoforming**: High-heat and high-pressure paddle manufacturing technology that molds components into a single integrated piece, providing larger sweet spot and better durability.
 * **Top Spin**: Making the ball spin forward by brushing it up with the paddle.
 * **Transition Zone**: The middle part of the court, which the players need to transit when he comes to the NVZ from the back court.